jhallen/joe-editor/docs/man.md

 ## Spell checker

-Hit __ESC n__ to check the spelling of the word the cursor is on using the aspell program (or ispell program if you modify the joerc file).
-Hit __ESC l__ to check the highlighted block or the entire file if no block is highlighted.
+Hit __ESC N__ to check the spelling of the word the cursor is on using the aspell program (or ispell program if you modify the joerc file).
+Hit __ESC L__ to check the highlighted block or the entire file if no block is highlighted.

 JOE passes the language and character enoding to the spell checker.
 To